Marigold

 • Tiles: With <Tiles> you have the possibility to create equal wide elements in a grid system.

-• Column: If you need to have elements placed in one line.
+• Columns: If you need to have elements placed in one line.

 Related